zzz-client/zzz/Readme.md

   - Summary:
   - Curl: Outputs an equivalent `curl` command similar to Postman

+## Defaults

+> NOTE: This needs to be changed to be not only file driven.

+When constructing a request, Zzz will apply the following in order:

+  - globals
+  - globals (local)
+  - environment
+  - environment (local)
+  - defaults.yml anywhere in the directory tree
+  - the request itself

+At the `defaults.yml` stage, Zzz will check every directory down in the path to the Request for a file named `defaults.yml`.

+For example, supposed you had the following:
+ - `v1/defaults.yml`
+ - `v1/Auth/defaults.yml`
+ - `v1/Auth/Token.yml`
+ - `v1/Foo/defaults.yml`
+ - `v1/Foo/Bar.yml`

+When making the `Authorization/Token` request, it will find and apply these files in this order:

+  - `v1/defaults.yml`
+  - `v1/Auth/defaults.yml`
+  - `v1/Auth/Token.yml`

+This allows `v1/Foo/defaults.yml` to use an `Authorization` like BearerToken whereas `v1/Auth/Token.yml` needs to *not*  have any Authorization specified.
+We can do this by using `v1/Auth/defaults.yml` to unset `Authorization`.

 ## Hooks

 TODO

+# Interfaces

+In addition to the standard CLI interface covered in [Usage](#Usage), Zzz can be accessed in other ways

-## Web Server
+## REST

-In addition to acting as a CLI REST client, Zzz also has a built in web server that is run when no specific request is passed as a param.
-The URL path maps one-to-one with the Store; in other words, the path to retrieve the Request from the Store is the contents of the URL to get it from the server.
+A basic REST API is provided that maps URLs one-to-one with Requests; in other words, the path to retrieve the Request from the Store is the contents of the URL to get it from the server.
 The Request named "OAuth Client Credentials" in the folder "Authentication" would translate to the URL http://127.0.0.1:8000/Authentication/OAuth%20Client%20Credentials

 Adding a file extension to the end will change what format is returned.
 Using the above example, `http://127.0.0.1:8000/MyRequest.json` will yield the result as JSON and `http://127.0.0.1:8000/MyRequest.curl` will do it as the equivalent curl command as plaintext.